ebelleon/docker-convenience-scripts/README.md

 You can find more details in my blog post [Listing information for all your named/unnamed data volumes](https://www.guidodiepen.nl/2017/04/listing-information-for-all-your-named-unnamed-data-volumes/)

-## clean_docker_container.sh
+## docker_kill_all.sh

-With this script I can easily stop a Container and remove all unused Images.
+With this script I can easily stop a Container and remove all Docker data (Containers, Images, Networks and Volumes).
+This is a very precarious Script, therefore there is a prompt to verify you know the risk and you really want to delete all data.

+## docker_show.sh

+This Script shows you all running Containers, Images, Networks and Volumes.
+This shows me in one Command all data that is currently (running) on the System.